 There's a theory that in order to sustain weight loss, you need to make small tweaks to your everyday diet habits instead of large, potentially unsustainable changes.
 And while that may sound more doable, it doesn't always yield results, according to a 2014 study on weight loss myths by the University of Alabama at Birmingham.
 The researchers give the example of the "rule" that 3,500 calories equals one pound.
 Under that, you'd expect that walking one mile per day would burn 100 calories per day, and thus you'd lose about 50 pounds over five years.
 However, as studies show, it's only about 20 percent of that, as the body adjusts to new circumstances over time.
 Bottom line: Don't get discouraged if you don't see overnight results.
 Walking an extra mile, for instance, is a habit that will boost your health and help you lose weight—just not at as fast as you'd like.
 Keep it up.
 Here are more tiny tweaks that should help with weight loss over time.

 It's tempting to skip meals and save your calories for later—particularly breakfast if a) you don't really care for it and b) you're not really hungry.
 Skipping breakfast is especially trendy with the "intermittent fasting" fad.
-But some research shows that eating a large breakfast can help you lose weight.
+But some research shows that eating a large breakfast can help you lose weight and is actually one of the better weight-loss tips.
 In a study in the journal Obesity, two groups of overweight and obese women ate 1,400 calories per day.
 The group who ate 700 calories at breakfast lost more weight (especially around their middles) than the group that ate only a 200-calorie morning meal.
 They improved their triglyceride levels, too.
 If you love breakfast, embrace it.
 Up the nutritional ante of your a.m. meal with these nutritionist-approved breakfast hacks.